Video Analytics with Zero-streaming Cameras: Query Execution Planning

 \subsection{Executing \textit{Retrieval} queries}

-\paragraph{Policy for selecting frames} To discover positive frames early, \sys{} exploits long-term temporal skews (\S\ref{sec:overview}).
-To execute the initial operator, the camera prioritizes fixed-length video spans (e.g., 1 hour in our prototype) likely rich in positive frames, estimated based on landmark frames.
+\paragraph{Policy for selecting frames} To execute the initial operator, the camera prioritizes fixed-length video spans (e.g., 1 hour) likely rich in positive frames, estimated based on landmark frames.
 In executing subsequent operators, the camera processes frames in their existing ranking as decided by earlier operators, as described in \sect{op}.
 The camera gives opportunities to frames never ranked by prior operators, interleaving their processing with ranked frames with mediocre scores (0.5).